vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

     control is beneficial
 -   Describe how to create and run a script for setting up databases on your development machine
--   Use the CF CLI to create services from the marketplace
+-   Use the command-line to create services from the marketplace

 ## Get started

-1. Check out the [Services](https://docs.google.com/presentation/d/1I0PCgsBnsbz_EOfWSpNhcdb73xCd-Zj1g-h3IGe3ox4/present#slide=id.gae083b4822_0_215)
+1. Review the
+    [Services](https://docs.google.com/presentation/d/1I0PCgsBnsbz_EOfWSpNhcdb73xCd-Zj1g-h3IGe3ox4/present#slide=id.gae083b4822_0_215)
     slides.